renuo/github-pull-request-counter/README.md

 * Click _"Load unpacked"_ in the top left corner.
 * Navigate to the root of this repository and select `dist` it.

+_Note: If you have the extension already installed through the webstore you won't be able to add the development version.
+Either remove it or create a new chrome profile to get around the issue._

 ## Tests

 ```sh